×

 Thanks to collaboration with the Midwestern Higher Education Compact (MHEC), one of four U.S. regional higher education compacts, WICHE-region educational institutions, nonprofits, and public education entities can benefit from three programs: MHECtech, which provides competitively bid purchasing contracts for an array of hardware, software, and technology services; MHECare, which provides a student health insurance plan and teletherapy services; and a MHEC Cyber Insurance Program, which offers risk transfer and advisory solutions.
 Learn more.

-Additionally, WICHE BHP administers Together With Veterans, a rural Veteran suicide prevention program, and has one site in Guam, which has served nearly 800 rural Veterans.
+Additionally, WICHE BHP administers Together With Veterans, a rural Veteran suicide prevention program, and has one site in Guam, which has served over 2,600 rural Veterans.

 WICHE continues to advocate for considering the unique challenges faced by the Pacific Islands and the need for incorporating their data in federal collections and analysis.